DCotterill/halixia-hugo/content/ma/want-to-be-an-extra-1046.md

 layout: static
 ---

-Be an extra in movies
+Be an extra in movies.

 Learn more about becoming an extra for films and tv series and see if being an extra is for you.